studyathome-internationally/hub/docs/general/enroll.md

 # Course Enrollment

-Please send an **email** with your **application** by clicking ```Write E-Mail``` below.

-Your application must be approved by the home university and will be forwarded to the host university, which will decide about the acceptance within **two weeks**.
-You will get further information for registration and course enrollment, by email.

-The course is free of charge but the capacity is limited to 5 participants.
-The applications are treated first come, first serve.
-Depending on the study program, students of UAS Technikum Wien might be selected by their average grade, instead.

-Please ensure to check the [FAQs](/e-learning-sharing/faq.html) regarding course recognition and **apply before the application deadline**.

 ::: tip Application Deadline
 June, 2^nd^ 2021
 :::

+Please send an **email** with your **application** by clicking ```Write E-Mail``` below.
+The course is **free of charge** but the capacity is limited to **5 participants**.

+Please ensure to check the [FAQs](/e-learning-sharing/faq.html) regarding course recognition and **apply before the application deadline**.

+## Application Process

+**After the deadline**, your application must be approved by the home university and will be forwarded to the host university, which will decide about the acceptance within **two weeks**.
+You will get further information for registration and course enrollment, by email.

+## Selection Criteria

+The applicants will be nominated by their international coordinators using the following criteria:

+1. Students must be in the 3^rd^ semester when doing the virtual exchange.
+The application can be done earlier already.
+2. Grade Point Average (arithmetic average) of previously finished semester.
+E.g. When applying for an exchange in the 3^rd^ semester, the grades of the 1^st^ semester will be considered.

+## Application

 <RequiredData title="Data">